Cartucho/OpenLabeling/README.md

           -h, --help                Show this help message and exit -i, --input               Path to images and videos input folder | Default: input/ -o, --output              Path to output folder (if using the PASCAL VOC format it's important to set this path correctly) | Default: output/
-          -t, --thickness           Bounding box and cross line thickness
+          -t, --thickness           Bounding box and cross line thickness (int) | Default: -t 1

-  4. You can find the output files in the folder **output/**
+  5. You can find the annotations in the folder **output/**

 ### GUI usage